labex-labs/open-source-labs/git/30-seconds-of-git/lab-delete-detached-branches/step1.md

 git config --global user.name "your-username" git config --global user.email "your-email"
 ```
-2. Since there is a `feature-branch` branch in the remote repository, switch to `feature-branch` and delete the `feature-branch` branch in the remote repository:
+2. Since there is a `feature-branch` branch in the remote repository, switch to `feature-branch`, which will cause the local `feature-branch` to track the `feature-branch` branch of the remote repository and delete the `feature-branch` branch in the remote repository：
 ```shell
 git checkout feature-branch
 git push origin --delete feature-branch